-Corporate overhead expenses include director and executive officer compensation, corporate legal, audit and professional fees, corporate office rent, and travel.
-Corporate overhead increased by 21.9% for the year ended December 31, 2022, when compared to the year ended December 31, 2021, primarily due to costs related to the filing of two SEC restatement filings in December 2022, temporary reduction in fees paid to corporate employees and the Company's directors in the prior year that returned to full fee in July 2021, and the timing of audit costs incurred earlier than in the prior year.
+Corporate overhead expenses include director and executive officer compensation, legal, audit and professional fees, corporate office rent and travel.
+Corporate overhead decreased by 11.7% for the year ended December 31, 2023, when compared to the year ended December 31, 2022, primarily due to costs related to the filing of two SEC restatement filings in 2022 that did not recur in 2023.